 The ANU College of Business and Economics acknowledges Aboriginal and Torres Strait Islander communities as the traditional custodians of this land.
 Our vision is for an Australia that provides equal opportunities for all, while recognising and respecting the special place, culture and contribution of Aboriginal and Torres Strait Islander people as the first Australians.
-The College is committed to closing the gap that exists for Indigenous people and will work towards this goal through the actions outlined in our Reconciliation Action Plan in the areas of students, staff, research, education, outreach, visitors and infrastructure.
+The College is committed to closing the gap that exists for Indigenous people and will work towards this goal through the actions outlined in the University’s Reconciliation Action Plan.

 Bush Tucker and Medicine from Black Harry Country and Surrounding Districts

 Top – Yam Daisy – Vegetable that sustained First Nations people on Country, it was a staple of the local diet for Ngambri and Ngunnawal peoples, and was renowned as a food staple for First Nations people further afield.

 Centre – Canberra Bluebell - When they flower is the time for harvesting Bogong moths.
 This coincides with ceremonies, known as ‘running to the feast’, recognition of the transition from young boys to men, and bringing together clans for cultural exchange ceremonies including marriage.

 Bottom – Bush tucker gathering, mixture of herbs and other plant life.